typhomnt/Website/content/pbr_intro.md

 ## The Bidirectional Reflective Distribution Function (BRDF) ##

 The only unknown left is the $f_r$ function that controls the amount of reflected light with respect to materials properties.
 This function is called a BRDF which stands for Bidirectional Reflective Distribution Function.
 Several functions were proposed to simulate real-life materials behavior, all of them respect the energy conservation law, meaning that the amount of outgoing light do not exceed the amount of incoming light and above all the later is divided between reflected and refracted light.
-An other important property of the BRDF functions is that there are intresectly symmetric with respect to incoming and outgoing light because of the principle of reversibility of light.
+Another important property of the BRDF functions is that there are intresectly symmetric with respect to incoming and outgoing light because of the principle of reversibility of light.
 In our case, we will use the Cook-Torrance BRDF model composed of a diffuse and a specular part: